Mr-Mors/Mods-SE-Advanced-Turret-Control/README.md

- [*] Activating turret control with alt instead of the new right-click method [*] Only controlling turrets with the custom Turret Control Cockpit [*] All turrets by default being controlled instead of the new opt-in style [list]
+ [*] Activating turret control with alt instead of the new right-click method [*] Only controlling turrets with the custom Turret Control Cockpit [*] All turrets by default being controlled instead of the new opt-in style [/list]

-To view the my supported version of this mod please navigate to [url=https://shttps://steamcommunity.com/sharedfiles/filedetails/?id=1688821171]Advanced Turret Control[/url]
+To view the my supported version of this mod please navigate to [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1688821171]Advanced Turret Control[/url]

 [b]Original description bellow:[/b]